 During the first half of 2020, I shared only 1–2 drawings that felt like finished works to Facebook, and I went completely silent on Instagram.
+(This later led to quitting Instagram for good.)
 I kept most of my sketchbook content private.
 I add some of it to my sketchbook gallery in batches, but I don’t feel compelled to draw special attention to it.

 It felt liberating.